Conflict Avoidance in Social Navigation -- a Survey: Algorithms

 \citet{karamouzas2014universal} identify a power-law interaction that is based not on the physical separation between pedestrians but on their projected time to a potential future collision, and is therefore fundamentally anticipatory in nature.
 This finding highlights that there is a value in understanding and mediating between the human's navigational goal and the robot's.

 \citet{murakami2002collision} propose to smooth a wheelchair's trajectory to avoid colliding with pedestrians. \citet{kruse2012legible, kruse2014evaluating} investigate classic navigation algorithms that create erratic trajectories near obstacles that make a robot look confused.
 To address this challenge, they use context-dependent cost functions and directional cost functions that help a robot to solve spatial conflicts.
 One result, for example, is adjusting the robot's velocity instead of its path. \citet{silva2017human} tackle the mediation problem using the notion of motion effort and how it should be shared between the robot and the person in order to avoid collisions.
-To that end their approach learns a robot behavior using Reinforcement Learning that enables it to mutually solve the collision avoidance problem during our simulated trials. \citet{svenstrup2010trajectory} propose a modified RRT for navigation in human environments assuming access to full state information.
+To that end, their approach learns a robot behavior using Reinforcement Learning that enables it to mutually solve the collision avoidance problem during simulated trials. \citet{svenstrup2010trajectory} propose a modified RRT for navigation in human environments assuming access to full state information.
 The proposed RRT planner plans with a potential field representation of the world, with a potential model designed for moving humans.
+Alternatively, recent work by \citet{truc2022khaos} focused on drone navigation around people.
+This work introduced a human-aware 3D reactive planner for drone navigation.
+This planner is based on stochastic optimization of two criteria: discomfort due to the proximity of the drone to pedestrians, and visibility of the drone.

 A different line of research combines social navigation and person following.
 This combination can work in several directions: both \citet{topp2005tracking, muller2008socially} present collision avoidance algorithms that are utilized in the context of following one particular person through a populated environment.
 Alternatively, in \citet{yao2019following}, the robot leverages the planning of other pedestrians and follows them instead of searching for a solution on its own.